Shona2826/Poem-Generation-using-LSTM/README.md

 <h1>Poem Generation</h1>
-It will generate a poem.
+It will generate a poem using LSTM